 March 20, 2024 · 15 min read

 A project timeline is the visualization of your project breakdown from the very beginning to the competition covering all tasks and milestones, with assigned deadlines.
-The timeline view lets you keep track of due dates and coordinate work so that you deliver the project on time.

 Here are the main reasons why timeline is so helpful for project management: